PavanRangani/docs/docs/prd/tasks/browse-group-task.md

 - It is a multi select filter.
 Default value is `All`.
 - Its a dropdown of the unique users of the tasks visible in this.
 Only accountable and responsible persons are considered in uniqueness logic.
 - for e.g. This page is showing four tasks.
 Unique users in accountable and responsible are 3 users.
 Keith, Sue and Jarred.
 So this dropdown will show only these three users.

+### Show CA Pool tasks
+- Toggle switch.
+By default, it is OFF.
+It means shows all tasks.
+- If the user changes it to ON, shows only CA Pool tasks (Task which has CA Pool assignment once - Tasks with little "P" icon)
+- Applicable for all tabs of Group task.